(a DEN oh seen)

 Pregnancy Risk Factor

 Animal reproduction studies have not been conducted.
 Adenosine is an endogenous substance and adverse fetal effects would not be anticipated.
-Case reports of administration during pregnancy have indicated no adverse effects on fetus or newborn attributable to adenosine (Blomström-Lundqvist 2003).
+Adenosine is recommended for the acute treatment of SVT in pregnant women.
+The usual recommended doses may be used, although higher doses may be needed in some cases (Page [ACC/AHA/HRS 2015]).
 ACLS guidelines suggest use is safe and effective in pregnancy (ACLS [Neumar 2010]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)